Laguna Beach Calif: Beachy Fun

 We came full circle when we headed for the Ranch at Laguna Beach, which is a new resort featuring a beautiful historic golf course, right across from two spectacular beaches.
 Just about perfect!

-Laguna Beach is a small town of about 22,000 residents, and it’s full of artists, bohemians, and free thinking people who love being right next to the ocean.
-We were told that in the summer, Laguna is crazy crowded, and that the traffic jams are the stuff of legend.
+Laguna Beach is a small town of about 22,000 residents, and it’s full of artists, bohemians, and free-thinking people who love being right next to the ocean.
+We were told that in the summer, Laguna is crazily crowded and that the traffic jams are the stuff of legend.

 20,000 Acres of Wilderness

 The city is proud to have more than 20,000 acres of wilderness, an entire canyon stretching all the way back for miles, which was preserved after the city raised more than $20 million to buy it from developers.

 What this means is that as you drive down the highway, and later the surface road to get to the coast from Irvine, there is nothing but wilderness one side of the road…surprising in relatively crowded Southern California.